Common Name: Blood Orange Hydrosol

 The blood orange hydrosol batch we are offering this year comes from an experienced artisan distiller that is certified organic.
 In talking to the distiller, I discovered citruses are her favorite to do since her farm is normally covered in snow this time of year.
 The distiller has a wonderful passion just like we do when it comes to GMP and documents every distillation.

-The batch we are offering was distilled on March 9th, 2019 and was about a 12 hour distillation using a copper still.
-Twelve hours for a beautiful, uplifting and remarkable hydrosol!
+The batch we are offering was distilled in late March 2020 and was about a 10 hour distillation using a copper still.
+Ten hours for a beautiful, uplifting and remarkable hydrosol!